dhruvshub/Problem-Solving/Project Euler/readme.md

         |- Problem Title.cpp
         |-readme.md (Containing the explanation/notes)
 ```
-<br> Please note that these code implementations might not be the most optimized ones, I might add optimized solutions in the future, until then feel free to contribute optimized solutions.
+<br> Please note that these code implementations might not be the most optimized ones.
+These are just for solving the problems.
+I might add optimized solutions in the future, until then feel free to contribute optimized solutions.